 Family Therapy can support families or ‘systems’ with a range of difficulties from relationship and family dynamic breakdowns, to the impact of one family member’s mental illness, addiction or challenging behaviour.
 The therapist will be skilled in remaining neutral, non-blaming, of not taking sides and in facilitating equality within the session to enable every member to have a voice.

-If you would like advice or further information about Family Therapy or other treatments, please do not hesitate to contact us so that you can feel confident in any decisions you make about your treatment.
+If you would like advice or further information about Family Therapy or other treatments, please contact us so that you can feel confident in any decisions you make about your treatment.